- 2.96k views

 For more information about the cafe scene in Ho Chi Minh, please see this article written by Nomadic Notes.

-The Cho Benh Thanh Market is a local tourist market adjacent to the Liberty Central Hotel (which is also a perfect place to stay!), where anything that you find would seem exotic.
+The Cho Benh Thanh Market is a local tourist market adjacent to the Liberty Central Hotel (which is also a perfect place to stay!).
+If you are wondering what to do in Ho Chi Minh City, wander into the market where anything that you find would seem exotic.
 You will find almost everything there – various kinds of local food, drinks, handicrafts, clothing, souvenirs – all the things that are bound to attract most tourists.
 The market opens as early as at 5:00 a.m. and stays that way till about 6:00 p.m.
-If you want to buy livestock, then come early during the opening hours.
 But be ready to bargain for all prices.
 Language won’t be a barrier – they are used to simple English, so communication won’t be a problem.

 If you’ve followed Vietnamese movies or have some knowledge regarding the favorite pastimes of the locals, you already know this.
 Karaoke is a national pastime of the Vietnam people, you can’t just sit it out.
 You got to go for karaoke experience at various karaoke bars of Ho Chi Minh City.
 Take the Sunrise Bar for instance – lovely environment for a karaoke experience and a nice bar.

-If you are into architectural the City Hall of Ho Chi Minh City comes highly recommended.
-The City Hall was established back in 1908 and it shares certain level of similarity with the City Hall of Paris – if you’re into architecture, you’ll know – and you will certainly like it.
-Next to the City Hall you will also find Ho Chi Minh Statue as well which is worthwhile a visit.
+If you are into architecture, the City Hall of Ho Chi Minh City comes highly recommended.
+The City Hall was established back in 1908 and it shares certain level of similarity with the City Hall of Paris.
+In front of the City Hall, you will find the statue of Ho Chi Minh, which is also worth a stop.

-To end it all, call it Saigon, HCMC or by its full name Ho Chi Minh City – this place is famous for a lot of things and definitely worthwhile visiting for at least 4 full days.
+To end it all, call it Saigon, HCMC or by its full name Ho Chi Minh City – this place is famous for a lot of things.
+While this city might come off as overwhelming to some travelers at first, underneath the bustling city lies a destination enriched with history and culture.